rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 <a name="0.1.7.1">0.1.7.1</a> If the manifestation does not provide a source of information for an element, take the information from one of the following sources (in order of preference):

 + a reference source (e.g., a bibliography or catalog)
-+ other published descriptions of the manifestation (e.g., a dealer’s description, a prospectus)
++ other descriptions of the manifestation (e.g., a dealer’s description, a prospectus)
-+ any other available source (e.g., a container that is not issued with the manifestation itself or accompanying material that is not treated as part of the manifestation itself)
++ any other source (e.g., a container that is not issued with the manifestation itself, or accompanying material that is not treated as part of the manifestation itself)

 <a name="0.1.7.2">0.1.7.2</a> When the instructions specify transcription, indicate that the information is supplied from a source outside the manifestation itself by enclosing the information in square brackets.
 Make a note to indicate the source of information.